codeigniter4/CodeIgniter4/user_guide_src/source/dbmgmt/migration.rst

 - ``-g`` - to choose database group, otherwise default database group will be used.
 - ``-n`` - to choose namespace, otherwise (App) namespace will be used.
-- ``--all`` - to refresh all namespaces
+- ``--all`` - to refresh all namespaces.
-- ``-f`` - to force a bypass confirmation question, it is only asked in a production environment
+- ``-f`` - to force a bypass confirmation question, it is only asked in a production environment.

 status
 ======